Forbidden City: Six Western and Six Eastern Palaces

-To the west and to the east of the three main halls of the Inner Court are the Western Palaces (Xiliugong) and the Eastern Palaces (Dongliugong).
+To the west and to the east of the three main halls of the inner court are the Six Western Palaces (西六宫; xīliùgōng) and the Six Eastern Palaces (东六宫; dōngliùgōng).
 These palaces were the residences of the imperial consorts.
-Six Palaces lay to the West and six to the East of the three main halls, hence the name.
-The architecture of the 12 Palaces, connected by passageways, is more or less the same.
+Six palaces lay to the west and six to the east of the three main halls, hence the name.
+The architecture of the twelve palaces, connected by passageways, is more or less the same.
 The Western and Eastern Palaces each have a layout of three palaces on either side of an alley that runs from north to south.
-Every Palace has its own courtyards, main halls, and side-halls.
+Every palace has its own courtyards, main halls, and side-halls.
 The main halls stand in the middle and the side-halls are in the east and west.
 The front courtyard and its main hall was used for receptions, while the back courtyard and its main hall served as living quarters.

-A consort with the rank of Concubine and above was given a residence in the main sections of a Palace and was the manager of that Palace, an honor in itself.
-Lower ranking consorts (Noble Ladies and below) lived in the side-hall of the Palaces and were supervised by the higher ranking consort.
+An imperial consort with the rank of concubine and above was given a residence in the main section of a palace and was the manager of that palace, an honor in itself.
+Lower ranking imperial consorts (noble ladies and below) lived in the side halls of the palaces and were supervised by the higher ranking imperial consort.

-The 12 Palaces were the place where many of the Qing emperors were born and grew up, and they formed the daily life of the imperial family.
+The twelve palaces were the place where many of the Qing emperors were born and grew up, and they formed the daily life of the imperial family.

-During the late Qing era, Empress Dowager Cixi resided in one of the Western Palaces and became known as the "Western empress".
-Her co-regent Empress Dowager Ci'an lived in one of the Eastern Palaces and was thus known as the "Eastern empress".
+During the late Qing era, Empress Dowager Cixi resided in one of the Western Palaces and became known as the "western empress", while her co-regent Empress Dowager Ci'an lived in one of the Eastern Palaces and was thus known as the "eastern empress".

-The name of the Palaces were:
+The names of the palaces were: